Tuesday October 08, 2019

 Then Estie’s fortunes turn again.
 On the set of a Keystone-y cop comedy, Mark Bennett (read: Mack Sennett) extols the virtues of Estie in the Custer flick and makes her a star.
 But now she wants Won Ton back.
-She holds press conferences and offers $5,000 rewards.
-Then she and Potchuck get married.
+She holds press conferences and offers a $5,000 reward.

-At the wedding, guess who shows up?
+At her wedding to Potchuck, guess who shows up?
 Won Ton!
 Yay!
 The end.
-No, sorry, we haven’t descended far enough yet.
+No, sorry.
 Despite her very public search for him, not to mention the fact that he’s the most famous dog in the world, Won Ton is shooed out of the chapel; and despite his normally resilient personality, he accepts it; he slumps away with head bowed.
 Then we see him being fed liquor by cackling bums in a dark alleyway.
 Then he tries to kill himself by:

 - putting his head in a gas oven (Keye Luke tosses him out of his kitchen)

 - lying in the middle of the road (a car runs over him without touching him)